Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Acknowledgments

 \section{Acknowledgments}

 We wish to thank Jordan Horowitz, Menachem Stern, Agnish Kumar Behera, Matthew Du, Billie Meadowcroft, and Nicolas Romeo for helpful discussions.
-This work was supported mainly by DOE BES Grant DE-SC0019765 to SV and CF. We also acknowledge funding from the Physics Frontier Center for Living Systems funded by the National Science Foundation (PHY-2317138).
+This work was supported by the National Institute of General Medical Sciences of the NIH under Award No. R35GM147400 by funding to SV and CF. We also acknowledge funding from the Physics Frontier Center for Living Systems funded by the National Science Foundation (PHY-2317138).
 CF acknowledges support from the University of Chicago through a Chicago Center for Theoretical Chemistry Fellowship.
 The authors acknowledge the University of Chicago’s Research Computing Center for computing resources.

 \end{twocolumngrid}